AP Calculus: Topic Outline

-AP Exam
+Examination

-The College Board intentionally schedules the AP Calculus AB exam at the same time as the AP Calculus BC exam to make it impossible for a student to take both tests in the same academic year, though the College Board does not make Calculus AB a prerequisite class for Calculus BC.
-Some schools do this, though many others only require precalculus as a prerequisite for Calculus BC.
+The College Board intentionally schedules the AP Calculus AB exam at the same time as the AP Calculus BC exam to make it impossible for a student to take both tests in the same academic year, though the College Board does not make AP Calculus AB a prerequisite class for AP Calculus BC.
+Some schools do this, though many others only require AP Precalculus or Algebra 2 as a prerequisite for Calculus BC.
 The AP awards given by College Board count both exams.
 However, they do not count the AB sub-score piece of the BC exam.
-AP exam scores, including for Calculus, serve as strong predictors of college performance and are valued in admissions processes at institutions like the University of California system.
+AP exam scores, including for Calculus, serve as strong predictors of college performance and are valued in admissions processes at various institutions.

+The AP Calculus AB and BC are hybrid digital exams, meaning that students are required to answer the multiple choice (MCQ) on the Bluebook testing application and handwrite their answers for free response (FRQ) on the exam booklets.

-Format
+Exam Format

 The structures of the AB and BC exams are identical.
-Both exams are three hours and fifteen minutes long, comprising a total of 45 multiple choice questions and six free response questions.
+Both exams are three hours and ten minutes long, comprising a total of 42 multiple choice (MCQ) questions, 6 free response (FRQ) questions, and a 10 minute scheduled break between the two sections.
 They are usually administered on a Monday or Tuesday morning in May.